-Page 4 (Underlying assets) and page 67 (transfer of Legal Title to the Mortgage Receivables) discusses the method by which legal title is transferred i.e. by way of a registered Deed of Assignment and Pledge resulting in the purchase by the Issuer being enforceable against the Seller and third parties.
-Section 7.1, Purchase, Repurchase and Sale, summarises the Mortgage Receivables Purchase Agreement on pages 215 onwards.
+Page 4 (Underlying assets) and section (RISKS RELATED TO THE MORTGAGE RECEIVABLES) (transfer of Legal Title to the Mortgage Receivables) discusses the method by which legal title is transferred i.e. by way of a registered Deed of Assignment and Pledge resulting in the purchase by the Issuer being enforceable against the Seller and third parties.
+Section 7.1, Purchase, Repurchase and Sale, summarises the Mortgage Receivables Purchase Agreement onwards.